 As the Travel Addicts, we’re clearly big proponents of planning how to use vacation days wisely.
 And since one of us has a fairly typical corporate job and the other works full-time on our blog (read: no official paid vacations!), we understand the complexities that come with trying to use vacation time effectively.

-Because taking a vacation has many benefits – it can reduce your mental and physical stress and not to mention, help you feel more productive when you return – we’ve listed several strategies for how to make the most of your vacation time below, however generous or limited it may be!
+Because taking a vacation has many benefits – it can reduce mental and physical stress and help you feel more productive when you return – we’ve listed several strategies for how to make the most of your vacation time below, however generous or limited it may be!
+Here are our thoughts for how to travel more.

 Plan Around Holidays You Already Have Off